 While the Ayurvedic approach has a lot of potential and variations, critics claim that this very advantage turns into a vice.
 It does not only focus on solving symptoms.
 This system does not focus on a particular part of the human being.
 This can bring about improved total health status, not just alleviate one’s symptoms or condition.

 Many individuals may testify to the efficacy of such treatments as Ayurveda.
-Other studies report that it has benefited them when conventional practices could not provide any assistance.
-A survey in India showed that as many as 62% of people were sticking to Ayurvedic treatment for chronic ailments.
+Other studies report that it has benefited along with the conventional practices.
+A survey has shown that as many as 62% of people were sticking to Ayurvedic treatment for acute and some chronic ailments too.

 At the same time, it is essential to underscore that many of the concepts found within Ayurveda are relatively sophisticated.

-Western and Ayurveda have some major differences in their perceptions of disease.
-The Western approach to medicine is usually centered on the use of drugs to combat particular illnesses.
-Unlike many modern approaches, Ayurveda accepts the patient as a whole and attempts to correct a general imbalance.
+Even Western and Ayurveda have some differences in their perceptions of disease outcomes, Western approach is usually centered on the use of drugs to combat effects of particular illnesses.
+Unlike many modern approaches, Ayurveda accepts the patient as a whole and attempts to attain a general imbalance.

-The Western body of knowledge mainly advocates the use of chemicals and operations as treatment procedures.
-Ayurveda is more noninvasive and tends to incorporate things like diet, herbs, and changes in behavior to solve problems.
+The Western body of knowledge mainly advocates the effective use of chemical derivatives and operations as treatment procedures.
+Ayurveda is more noninvasive and tends to incorporate things like diet, plant products, and changes in behavior to solve problems.

 Both have their place.
 Some people have noted that when used together, they yield the best outcome.

 It also should be recalled that the Western approach to medicine is comparatively young—just a few hundred years old.
 Ayurveda has been operating and, therefore, honing the processes for about five thousand years.
-The public is ignorant of the history of several modern medicines.
+The public is ignorant of the history of these medications.

-Many modern medicines are derived from Ayurvedic herbs.
-Take turmeric, for example.
+Many modern medications are derived from Ayurvedic formulations.
+Let us take turmeric, for example.

 Ayurvedic cultures have used it for years, and today, Western scientists have started analyzing it for its anti-inflammatory properties.